Resources

 Yoji Jukugo – Browse a list of difficult idiomatic phrases.

-Kodansha Kanji Learner’s Dictionary – A unique learner’s dictionary with a variety of lookup methods.
+Kodansha Kanji Learner’s Dictionary – Unique dictionary with a variety of lookup methods.
+(Amazon UK) (Amazon JP)

 Daijirin – Japanese-Japanese Hardback with listings in a modern order.